The Nomination Process:

 Nomination of Candidates

 Paul H. Sullivan Institute candidates are nominated by the MCC Community.
-Faculty and staff are encouraged to send names of potential student leaders to firstname.lastname@example.org by July 29, 2011.
+Faculty and staff are encouraged to send names of potential student leaders to Mary-Jo Griffin (firstname.lastname@example.org) by July 15, 2015.
 Students may also nominate themselves by submitting an application.

 Student Candidate Application and Essay: